The Hubbard Model: Numerical results

 DMRG studies of the Hubbard model on the triangular lattice have recently produced evidence of a number of intriguing behaviors~\cite{hongchentriangle,zaleteltriangle,ashvintriangle,shengchiraltriangle,shengtriangle,eggerttriangle}.
 Unfortunately, there is still considerable disagreement in the inferences drawn from different studies, making it difficult to give a definitive review.

 {\bf Undoped cylinders} with $3 \leq W \leq 5$ have been studied at $x=0$.
 There is strong evidence (and a general consensus) that there are at least three distinct phases as a function of $U/t$.
 For $U< U_{\rm c1} \approx 8t$ there is a compressible phase that has been identified as ``metallic'' in several DMRG studies.
 More specifically the DMRG studies have concluded that it is metallic in the sense of being adiabaticaly connected to the non-interacting limit, \ie\ that there are gapless spin and charge modes corresponding to each Fermi surface crossing of the non-interacting band-structure.
 This conclusion is difficult to reconcile with a weak coupling analysis~\cite{yuvalandme} of the sort described in \S \ref{weak}.
 Rather, assuming there are no as yet undetected transitions with a critical value of $U<U_{\rm c1}$, it is likely that most of these modes are gapped, but that the gaps are sufficiently small (the correlation lengths sufficiently large) that they have been overlooked in DMRG studies to date.
-Indeed, the weak coupling analysis suggests that the small $U$ phase is a Luther-Emery liquid ($c=1$) with chiral symmetry breaking - \ie\ a compactified version of the $d+id$ SC phase that, as discussed in \S \ref{weak}, arises in 2d at small $U$.
+Indeed, the weak coupling analysis suggests that the small $U$ phase is a Luther-Emery liquid ($c=1$) with time reversal symmetry breaking - \ie\ an extension of the $d+id$ SC phase that arises in 2d at small $U$ (see \S \ref{weak}) to a cylinderical geometry.